Nigerian army posts two divisions to hunt for missing girls

 "The facilities of the Nigerian Army signals as well as all the communication facilities of the Nigerian Police and all the services have been devoted into coordinating this search," Olukolade said in a statement.

-The air force has flown more than 250 sorties, a signals unit and the police are involved and a multinational task force has also been activated and surveillance equipment is deployed in support of ten search teams, he said.
+The air force has flown more than 250 sorties, and a multinational task force has also been activated and surveillance equipment is deployed in support of 10 search teams, he said.

-The United States, Britain, France, China and international police agency Interpol have all offered assistance.
+British experts arrived in Nigeria on Friday to advise the government on the hunt and the United States was also sending an interdisciplinary team including military personnel.

+Olukolade said later that foreign security forces involved in the search had not conducted any military operations or made any arrests.

-Jonathan on Friday said he believed the schoolgirls remained in Nigeria and had not been transported into Cameroon.
-It was the first indication he has given of their whereabouts.
+Jonathan said on Friday he believed the schoolgirls remained in Nigeria and had not been transported into Cameroon.
+It was the first indication he had given of their whereabouts.

 RARE STEP

-Michelle Obama took the rare step of delivering her husband President Barack Obama's weekly radio address on Saturday to express outrage over the kidnapping.
+Michelle Obama took the rare step of delivering the weekly radio address of her husband, President Barack Obama, on Saturday to condemn the kidnapping.

 "Like millions of people across the globe, my husband and I are outraged and heartbroken over the kidnapping of more than 200 Nigerian girls from their school dormitory in the middle of the night," she said in the address.